SophieChenly/Text-Based_Adventure_Game/README.md

 - As a user, I want to be able to add items into my inventory.
 - As a user, I want to be able to win or lose the game.
 - As a user, I want to be able to make choices that influence the course of the story.
+- As a user, I want to be able to save my game.
+- As a user, I want to be able to reload my latest save.